A Step-by-Step Guide to Affiliate Relationships

 Building a relationship with affiliates is one of the most important factors for a successful affiliate program.
 After all, these affiliates are literally your link to potential customers.
 How well you work together is pretty significant to your overall affiliate marketing efforts.

 And, at the foundation of this relationship is communication.

 While the affiliate-advertiser relationship is crucial, we don’t want you to feel overwhelmed.
 To help, we’ve broken down how to communicate, what to communicate and when to communicate with your affiliates.

-Here’s our step-by-step guide for communicating with affiliates:
+Here’s our step-by-step guide for successful affiliate relationships:

 As you begin your affiliate program, it’s important to be accessible and reliable when it comes to communication.
 Always provide affiliates with a way to contact you via email, messenger or phone; and reply as soon as you can to any inquires.

 Aside from these general exchanges, there are a few more ways to reach your affiliates.

 Engage your affiliates from the start.
 How you communicate during the onboarding process will set the tone for your program.
 This is the time to cover the important, need-to-know information of your program including login details, terms & conditions and commission specifics.

 You can learn more about creating a successful affiliate onboarding here.

 Communicate pertinent, timely program information with announcements and notifications.